 A few key indicators of the accuracy of a clinical laboratory test include Sensitivity and Specificity.
 Sensitivity is the ability of the test to correctly generate a positive result or a True Positive.
 Specificity is the ability of the test to correctly generate a negative result or a True Negative.

 In addition to the accuracy of the testing platform, the accuracy of the sample collection should also be considered.
 We've worked with our partners to provide a safe, pain-free sample collection procedure that maintains our testing platforms' high level of accuracy.
 ZoomCare's COVID-19 viral test allows a patient to self-collect a sample from their inner nostrils to screen for the virus.
-Thousands of samples have been collected using this procedure, demonstrating comparable accuracy with a provider-collected nasopharyngeal sample, with far less patient discomfort and reduced risk of virus transmission.
+Millions of samples have been collected using this procedure, demonstrating comparable accuracy with a provider-collected nasopharyngeal sample, with far less patient discomfort and reduced risk of virus transmission.